 Head Of USA Gymnastics Resigns Over Group's Sex Abuse Scandal

-The president and CEO of USA Gymnastics has resigned, months after an investigative report by The Indianapolis Star alleged that the organization ignored reports of sexual abuse by coaches.
+The president and CEO of USA Gymnastics has resigned, months after an investigative report by The Indianapolis Star alleged that the organization ignored reports of sexual abuse by adults working in the sport, including coaches and a prominent doctor.

 Steve Penny, who served as the group's head for more than a decade, announced his resignation on Thursday.